Police: Woman shot, killed sleeping boyfriend before dismembering body

 Two days after the crime, Sutton reported Coleman was missing at the Baytown Police station.

+“She acted like she knew nothing about anything.
+She was trying to call him, hadn’t heard from him.
+Family members didn’t get a response," said Rogers.

+“There’s always been smiles, talk, no signs of anything that would indicate something like this," said Donald Wooten, another neighbor.

 On August 22, detectives were notified of a male torso found at a landfill in Baytown.
-The description of the body matched the description of the victim, though the body has not been positively identified as Coleman.
+The description of the body matched the description of the victim, though the remains have not been positively identified as Coleman.

-Sutton fled to Louisiana weeks later and dropped off her daughter at a friend’s home in Metairie, Louisiana.
+Sutton fled to Louisiana weeks later and dropped off her daughter at a friend’s home in Metairie, a suburb just outside of New Orleans.

 Sutton was found on Thursday, September 14 at an apartment complex in Louisiana and was taken into custody.
 A court date has not been released at this time.